MongoDB Atlas Data Federation Tutorial: Federated Queries and $out to AWS S3

 But first, we need to configure Atlas Data Federation correctly.

-Navigate to “Data Federation” from the side menu in Atlas and then click “Create Federated Database.”
+Navigate to “Data Federation” from the side menu in Atlas and then click “set up manually” in the "create new federated database" dropdown in the top right corner of the UI.

 On the left, we see a panel with the data sources (we don’t have any yet), and on the right are the “virtual” databases and collections of the federated instance.